 EBRT is the most common type of radiation therapy.
-CT scans and MRIs are used to map out the location of the tumor cells, and X-rays are targeted to those areas.
-There are many types of radiation therapy, each with its own advantages and disadvantages (see inset on the following page).
+In EBRT, CT scans and MRIs are used to map out the location of the tumor cells, and X-rays are targeted to those areas.
+Your "mapping" scan will help your radiation oncologist to locate the precise anatomy of your prostate, rectum, and bladder so that radiation dosimetrists and physicists can work with sophisticated computer treatment systems to design a personalized radiation plan for you.
+There are many types of EBRT, each with its own advantages and disadvantages (see inset on the following page).